streamx-co/FluentJPA/README.md

 ## Setup

 There is no bootstrap, code generation step or anything else needed to use FluentJPA.
-Add [dependencies](https://github.com/streamx-co/FluentJPA/wiki/Setup) to your project build system and unlock the full power of type-safe Object Oriented SQL in your JPA project without compromises!
+Add [dependencies](https://github.com/streamx-co/FluentJPA/wiki/Setup) to your project enjoy the type-safe Object Oriented SQL in your JPA project without compromises!
 (Disclaimer: FluentJPA strives to be as unobtrusive as possible.
 We don't change or affect anything, so your existing code will continue to work as before.
 We don't bring **any** dependencies except our own code and [ASM](https://asm.ow2.io/), total ~500K).

+## Licensing

+FluentJPA is licensed under [dual license](https://github.com/streamx-co/FluentJPA/wiki/License-Model), [AGPL](http://www.gnu.org/licenses/agpl.html) for GPL compatible projects and [commercial license](https://fluentjpa.com/) for the others.

 ## Examples